fusebit/everyauth-express/README.md

 ## Identity mapping

-One of the features of Everyauth is durable and secure storage of your users' _identities_.
+One of the features of EveryAuth is durable and secure storage of your users' _identities_.
 You can retrieve those identities at any point using _tags_ representing concepts native to your app, for example a user ID, a project ID, or a tenant ID.

 To enable looking up identities using tags, you must first associate a tag with an identity.
 Fusebit defines two types of commonly used tags: _fusebit.userId_, and _fusebit.tenantId_.
-You can associate an identity with those tags as part of the Everyauth middleware configuration:
+You can associate an identity with those tags as part of the EveryAuth middleware configuration:

 ```javascript
 router.use(